-Only H Wide (Condit Procec Risk- ospital- N All- I ion, All- I dure) I ardized lity 1789 Hospital- Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization of pood of care patien present these condit These condit also in events unlikel uniform distrib across hospit 4.
-With princip discha diagno within with fe 100 ac in that within measure year.
-Ration calculate stable precise model are an number admission and/or outcorn events require inform groupi admission and control events require information and control events require informatio events t a signal r quality when ts when ts it with ions. ions are frequent that are ty to be mly uted als. h a cal rge sis a CCS ewer than lmissions division the rement ale: To ate a and e risk there ninimum er of sions that eledd.
-In on, a um er of sions into ories. sions at ages to ccurate ediction dories. sions at agence dories and Jsing cut- ues 100 do in too ccs in some divisions cry codes ed in risk ment) resulted agence of independent.
-For the three- year combined data, when index admissions occur during the transition between measure reporting periods (June and July of each year) and both are randomly selected for inclusion in the measure includes only the June admission.
+3504 Claims- Only Hospital- Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 1789 Hospital- Wide All-Cause Unplanned Readmission Measure (HWR) 1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA) 0468 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following pneumonia hospitalization 1893 Hospital 30- Day, all-cause, risk-standardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All- Cause, Risk- Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery 0230 Hospital 30-day, all- cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization many cases death events are not a signal of poor quality of care when patients present with these conditions.
+These conditions are also infrequent events that are unlikely to be uniformly distributed across hospitals.
+4. With a principal discharge diagnosis within a CCS with fewer than 100 admissions in that division within the measurement year.
+Rationale: To calculate a stable and precise risk model, there are a minimum number of admissions that are needed.
+In addition, a minimum number of admissions and/or outcome events are required to inform grouping admissions into larger categories.
+These admissions present challenges to both accurate risk prediction and coherent ris independent.
+For the three- year combined data, when index admissions occur during the transition between measure reporting periods (June and July of each year) and both are randomly selected for inclusion in the measure, the measure includes only the June admission.
 The July admissions are excluded to avoid assigning a single death to two admissions.
 Individual codes with descriptors can be found in the attached Data Dictionary. opportunity to deliver full care and prepare the patient for discharge.
 Individual codes with descriptors can be found in the attached Data Dictionary. qualifying CABG surgery admission in the measurement period.
-Rationale: CABG procedures are expected to last for several years without the need for revision or repeat revascularization.
+Rationale: CABG procedures are expected to last for several years without the need for revision or repeat revascularization .
 A repeat CABG procedure during the measurement period likely represents a complication of the original CABG procedure and is a clinically more complex and higher risk surgery.
 Therefore, we select the first CABG surgery admission for inclusion in the measure and exclude subsequent CABG surgery admissions (additional claims indicating a CABG procedure was performed within 30-days of the index CABG procedure) from the cohort.
 Rationale: These patients are likely continuing to seek comfort measures only, so mortality is not necessarily an adverse outcome or signal of poor quality care.
 4. Discharged against medical advice.
 Discharge status is identified using the claims Rationale: Providers did not have the opportunity to deliver full care and prepare the patient for discharge.
 After exclusions #1-4 are applied, the measure randomly selects one index admission per patient per year for inclusion in the cohort so that each episode of care is mutually independent with the same probability of the outcome.
 Additional admissions within that year are excluded.
 For each patient, the probability of the outcome.
 Additional admissions within that year are excluded.
-For each patient, the probability of the outcome.
-Additional admissions occur during the transition between the episodes of care are not mutually independent.
-For the three-year combined data, when index admissions occur during the transition between reporting periods (June and July of each year) and both are randomly selected for inclusion in the measure reporting periods (June and July of each year) and both are randomly selected for inclusion in the measure includes only the July admission.
-July admission.
-July admission.
-July admissions are exclused to avoid assigning a single death to two admissions.
+For each patient, the probability of death increases with each subsequent admission and therefore the episode of care are not mutually independent.
+For the three-year combined data, when index admission so cranding the transition between measure reporting periods (June and July of each year) and both are randomly selected for inclusion in the measure, the measure includes only the June admission.
+July admissions are excluded to avoid assigning a single death to two admissions.
+NATIONAL C convergence of UALITY FORUM